manabie-com/togo/README.md

 ### Missing
 - Use [mockery](https://github.com/vektra/mockery) to test service layer
+- Use [sqlmock](https://github.com/DATA-DOG/go-sqlmock) to test storages layer
-- User [dockertest](https://github.com/ory/dockertest) for integration tests
+- Use [dockertest](https://github.com/ory/dockertest) for integration tests

 ### Inprove but don't have enough time
 - Hash password with salt (use bcrypt)